Paul McCartney: Jane Asher

 McCartney first met British actress Jane Asher on 18 April 1963 when a photographer asked them to pose at a Beatles performance at the Royal Albert Hall in London.
 The two began a relationship, and in November of that year he took up residence with Asher at her parents' home at 57 Wimpole Street in Marylebone, central London.
-They had lived there for more than two years before the couple moved to McCartney's own home in St John's Wood in March 1966.
+They lived there for more than two years before moving to McCartney's own home in St John's Wood in March 1966.
 He wrote several songs while living with the Ashers, including "Yesterday", "And I Love Her", "You Won't See Me" and "I'm Looking Through You", the latter three having been inspired by their romance.
 They had a five-year relationship and planned to marry, but Asher broke off the engagement after she discovered that McCartney had become involved with Francie Schwartz, an American screenwriter who moved to London at age 23, thinking she could sell a script to the Beatles.
 Schwartz met McCartney and he invited her to move into his London house, where events ensued that possibly broke up his relationship with Asher.